 Joe Supan

-We compiled all the data that shows us where internet connectivity is at in 2023 — and where it's going.
+We compiled all the data that shows us where internet connectivity is at today — and where it's going.

 Adult sitting at desk using laptop and large monitor.